Ahmed-bahget/database-project/README.md

 #### Swagger Documentation

 Swagger UI is used for API documentation.
-To view the Swagger documentation, navigate to http://localhost:3000/docs after running the server.